jennabelle/Client-Side-Non-ES2015-React-Sandbox/README.md

 1. npm install
 2. bower install
 3. move 'bower_components' folder into 'client' folder

+(npm install if you don't already have it)

-4. npm -g nodemon (may have to sudo)
+4. npm install -g nodemon (may have to sudo)
+5. nodemon server.js